astrovm/respondedorbot/README.md

 # respondedorbot

-Telegram bot running on a Raspberry Pi that answers questions and provides useful information
+Telegram bot running on a Raspberry Pi that answers questions and provides useful information.

 https://t.me/respondedorbot